dylankane/pedal/README.md

 There, I used my own **User Story Template** to manage user stories.

 It also helped with milestone iterations on a weekly basis.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Consider adding a screenshot of your Open and Closed Issues.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [Open Issues](https://github.com/dylankane/pedal/issues)